-The rise of the #MeToo movement and women fighting back against sexual harassment is having a direct impact on American businesses large and small.
+The rise of the #MeToo movement and women fighting back against sexual harassment is having a direct impact on businesses large and small.
 The largest visible impact can be seen in Hollywood and in the entertainment industry.
 Less visible is the impact the movement is having on small businesses including cannabis related businesses.
-Employer’s protection liability becomes more necessary as these issues continue to arise.
+Employer’s Protection Liability Insurance becomes more necessary as these issues continue to arise.

 According to the U.S. Equal Employment Opportunity Commission, you should start by telling the person who is doing the harassment to stop — if you feel comfortable doing so.
 If you don’t feel comfortable doing so, or if the behavior continues despite your efforts, there are some key steps to take.

 According to the EEOC, sexual harassment is a form of sex discrimination.
 Under the Civil Rights Act of 1964, you have the legal right to be protected from discrimination in the workplace if your company has 15 or more employees.
 State laws or employer policies might also offer additional protections.

 When making the decision to invest in a cannabis related business one of the first questions all potential investors, entrepreneurs, and business owners should be asking is what are the risks?
 At S2S Insurance Specialists, we specialize in helping you evaluate those risks and protect your investment based on the various levels of exposure found in the risk assessment.
 An Employer’s Protection Liability Policy is a necessary form of risk mitigation, but it should be understood that policy limits apply and all policies should be reviewed by the business owner, your S2S Insurance agent, and an attorney.To learn more about how we can protect you and your business from costly employee-related lawsuits, contact Eric Rahn at firstname.lastname@example.org or schedule a free 15-minute consultation by clicking here.